Struttin with Some Barbecue with Louis Armstrong

 The most important early jazz artist was Louis Armstrong, whose career began in the 1920s and lasted 50 glorious years.
 In 1927 he made his first recording of many of the iconic tune "Struttin' with Some Barbecue", an instrumental written by his wife and pianist at the time, Lil Hardin.

-I've often wondered how the song got it's name.
+I’ve often wondered how the song got it’s name.
 Who struts down the street with a rib or a pulled pork sandwich?
-The answer came from Cab Calloway's "Jive Dictionary".
+The answer came from Cab Calloway’s “Jive Dictionary“.
 Calloway was the ultimate hip cat.
-The band leader and scat singer reigned on the 1930s and 1940s in his signature white zoot suit, pencil mustache, and slick back hair was best known for his unforgettable tune "Minnie the Moocher" famously reprised in the movie "The Blues Brothers" in 1980.
+The band leader and scat singer reigned on the 1930s and 1940s in his signature white zoot suit, pencil mustache, and slick black hair was best known for his unforgettable tune “Minnie the Moocher” famously reprised in the movie “The Blues Brothers” in 1980.
+He was also clearly a food lover.
+Just listen to his tune “Everybody Eats When They Come To My House” from 1947.

 In 1941, 14 years after Lil wrote the music, a young songwriter, Don Raye, added some lyrics to the tune.
 Raye was best known for the songs he wrote for the Andrews Sisters including "Boogie Woogie Bugle Boy."
 My favorite title of his is "Fry Me Cookie, with a Can of Lard."